elastic/fleet-server/README.md

 The following are notes to help developers onboarding to the project to quickly get running.
 These notes might change at any time.

+## Developing Fleet Server and Kibana at the same time

+When developing features for Fleet, it may become necessary to run both Fleet Server and Kibana from source in order to implement features end-to-end.
+To faciliate this, we've created a separate guide hosted [here](https://github.com/elastic/kibana/blob/main/x-pack/plugins/fleet/dev_docs/developing_kibana_and_fleet_server.md).

 ### Changelog

 The changelog for fleet-server is generated and maintained using the [elastic-agent-changelog-tool](https://github.com/elastic/elastic-agent-changelog-tool).